anartovich/streams-open-docs/README.md

 # Axway-Open-Docs

-Streams-Open-Docs is a docs-as-code implementation for Amplify Streams documentation.
+Streams-Open-Docs is a docs-as-code implementation for Axway Streams documentation.
 It is built using the [Hugo](https://gohugo.io/) static site generator with the [Google Docsy](https://github.com/google/docsy) theme.
 The site is deployed on Netlify at <https://streams-open-docs.netlify.app/>.
 Users can edit any documentation page using GitHub web UI or a WYSIWYG editor provided by [Netlify CMS](https://www.netlifycms.org/).

 This repository contains all files for building and deploying a **microsite** in the Axway-Open-Docs ecosystem.